b13/uniquealiasmapper/README.md

 Thanks to the RealURL authors for providing such a good logic, which served as inspiration for this Mapper.
 On top, the creators of the Aspects/Mappers - thanks to them for providing such a flexible and extensible way for creating custom mappers and enhancers.

+## License

+As TYPO3 Core, _uniquealiasmapper_ is licensed under GPL2 or later.
+See the LICENSE file for more details.

 ## Authors & Maintenance

-Benni Mack for b13, Germany.
+_uniquealiasmapper_ was initially created for a customer project by Benni Mack for [b13, Stuttgart](https://b13.com).

-## License

-GPLv2+